Loft Conversion Guide

 - You cannot add any verandas, platforms, or balconies.

-- With the exception of hip-to-gable conversions, the roof extension should be set back to at least 20cm from the original eaves.
+- With the exception of hip-to-gable conversions, the roof extension should be set back at least 20cm from the original eaves.

 Building Regulations